satwikbhasin/ReactSkillCrafter/README.md

 - `.env`: Environment variables for the frontend.
 - `package.json`: Frontend dependencies and scripts.

+### Environment Variables

+Both the frontend and backend use environment variables to manage configuration settings.

+#### back-end

+- **.env**: Contains environment variables for the backend.
+  - `PORT`: The port number on which the backend server runs.
+  - `MONGODB_URI`: The connection string for MongoDB.

+#### front-end

+- **.env**: Contains environment variables for the frontend.
+  - `REACT_APP_BACKEND_URL`: The URL of the backend server.

+These environment variables are essential for configuring the application to run correctly in different environments (development, production, etc.).

 ## Instructions to Use the Project

 ### Prerequisites